 To obtain high-resolution images for media use only, email firstname.lastname@example.org.

-The nearly 2.5-acre Postal Service green roof, atop the Morgan Mail Processing and Distribution Facility in New York, is the city’s largest green roof.
-Combined with other energy-saving enhancements, the Morgan green roof helped the facility save more than $1 million in energy costs and 40 percent in energy use in its first year.
+The Postal Service's first green roof opened in 2009 atop the Morgan Mail Processing and Distribution Facility, and is New York City's largest.
+The Morgan green roof, combined with other facility energy-saving enhancements, including window replacement and new lighting, contributed to $1 million in energy cost reductions and a 40 percent reduction in energy use in the first year.

-Energy-conservation actions at USPS are part of a comprehensive strategy to reduce facility energy use by 30 percent by 2015 and GHG emissions 20 percent by 2020.
-Details of USPS energy savings results can be found in the FY 2110 Annual Sustainability Report.
+Energy-conservation actions at the Postal Service are part of a comprehensive strategy to reduce facility energy use by 30 percent by 2015 and greenhouse gas emissions 20 percent by 2020.
+Details of the Postal Service's energy savings results can be found in its 2011 Annual Sustainability Report and on Slideshare at:

 The Postal Service receives no tax dollars for operating expenses and relies on the sale of postage, products and services to fund its operations.